michalludynia/notificator/README.md

 Transport interface and configuring it in the services of notification module.

 #### Feature flags (trade off - time limit)
-Due to time limitations the app uses in memory channels feature flags implementation. \
+Due to time limitations the app uses environment feature flags implementation. \
-This limits configuration possibility of feature flags and force the user to change  one of the classes to toggle activation of specific notification channels.
-You can find it in file: *InMemoryChannelsFeatureFlags.php*.
+This limits configuration possibility of feature flags and reduce flexibility.

 In serious project, some feature flags engine should be used instead.

-#### Messages storage (trade off - time limit, assumptions)
+#### MessagesContent storage (trade off - time limit, assumptions)
 Due to time limitations the app uses in memory message storage, so there are only two ready to use messages you can send.\
 This is the assumption made by me that in serious project messages will come from some external sources (microservice, database etc).
 To not complicate implementation and be able to spent more time on notificator component, I've introduced the easiest form of messages storage - in memory.